zessta/GenQ/C#/C#.md

 #### Hint:
 Make sure you handle specific exceptions and log them appropriately.
 Use the `catch` block to handle `IOException` and other relevant exceptions.

-These questions should test the interviewee's understanding of asynchronous programming in C# and their ability to debug common issues that might arise in a real-world scenario.

 ### 4. **File I/O**